fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     from tqdm import tqdm
     from sklearn.metrics import root_mean_squared_error, mean_absolute_error, mean_absolute_percentage_error

-After that we define a function for fixing all random seeds, to ensure that the results are reproducible.
+After that we define a function for fixing all random seeds, to ensure reproducibility.

 .. code:: python